LAFLAMIE1024/Dissertation/July.md

 - 03/07/2024

   The whole structure of handling missing data:
-  * Detecting missing data
+  * Select all rows with missing data
   * Determining their type (MAR, MCAR, MNAR)
-  * Handle them according to their type
+  * Handle them according to their type, and there are many ways to deal with these missing entries:
-    Many ways to deal with these missing entries:
+      - Complete Analysis (may result in losing information, or lead to biased analysis)\
-      - Complete Analysis (may result in losing information, or lead to biased analysis)
+        but suitable for small proportion of data MCAR, which means that directly deleting them is not likely to cause huge impact on the analysis, and it is time efficient.
       - Treat the missingness as an indicator (Create a new binary feature indicating whether a value was missing.
 This can sometimes improve model performance) (Mentioned in this blog [Effective Strategies for Handling Missing Values in Data Analysis](https://www.analyticsvidhya.com/blog/2021/10/handling-missing-value/) in section: How to Use “Missingness” as a Feature? )
       - Imputation
         * KNN imputation, Multiple imputation, creating several data sets rather than one filled with single imputed values.